Diamko94/rentals1/Business-rules.md

 ## Line-item Independence

 - Financial calculations are performed per Line-item
-- Each Line-item might have one active Repair_ticked corresponding to Unit
+- Each Line-item might have one active RepairTicket corresponding to Unit

 ## Unit